protein family classification with nlp

 dataset = datac.loc[indexes]

-Remapping the target variable
+remapping the target variable

 pfam_cat = pd.CategoricalDtype([*top_fams.index, 'OTHER'], ordered=False)